gyaneshanand/Organisation-URL-Finder-Agent/PROMPT_VARIATIONS.md

-# Prompt Variation System
+# Prompt Variation System with Foundation Data Integration

-The URL Agent now supports multiple prompt variations for experimentation and optimization.
+The URL Agent now supports multiple prompt variations for experimentation and optimization, with optional foundation data integration to enhance search accuracy.

 ## Quick Start